Robustness in Large Language Models: A Survey of Mitigation Strategies and Evaluation Metrics: Mitigation Strategies

 More advanced methods include self-denoising, where LLMs iteratively revise corrupted instructions using their own language understanding to outperform traditional fine-tuning in resisting perturbations \citep{agrawal2025enhancingllmrobustnessperturbed}.
-Further, \cite{hu2024large} proposes RobustGER, which teaches LLMs to perform language-space denoising by incorporating an embedding derived from ASR (Automatic Speech Recognition) N-best lists, refined through audio distillation.
+Further, \cite{hu2024large} propose RobustGER, which teaches LLMs to perform language-space denoising by incorporating an embedding derived from ASR (Automatic Speech Recognition) N-best lists, refined through audio distillation.
 Another novel approach, referenced instruction tracking, requires LLMS to explicitly cite which prompt instruction they followed during generation, and so responses referencing malicious injections are automatically filtered, which effectively repurposes the model’s instruction sensitivity as a defence \citep{chen2025robustnessreferencingdefendingprompt}.
 While these intra-processing strategies vary in complexity, they highlight the trade-offs between usability, computational cost, and robustness in real-time LLM safety.

 \paragraph{Weight Redistribution} Weighted redistribution refers to adjusting a trained model’s attention weights (without additional training) to reduce bias in its outputs.
 Since attention weights can reflect learned biases in the data, redistributing them may help the model focus less on biased words or phrases during predictions. \cite{pmlr-v162-chai22a} developed an adaptive reweighting method that assigns sample-specific weights to prioritize error-prone instances and ensure balanced minority group representation for group-level fairness and exhibits robustness to label noise on various benchmark datasets.
-Further, considering the fact that AI models focus on specific words (attention weights) may reinforce biases. \cite{zhong2025optimizingrlhftraininglarge} proposes a framework which employs data-aware inter-stage fusion to overlap generation and inference by migrating long-tailed samples and model-aware intra-stage fusion with a fused pipeline schedule to mitigate pipeline bubbles in the training stage to prepare the context of inference tasks.
+Further, considering the fact that AI models focus on specific words (attention weights) may reinforce biases. {\cite{zhong2025optimizingrlhftraininglarge} propose a framework that employs two complementary fusion strategies.
+First, a data-aware inter-stage fusion overlaps generation and inference by migrating long-tailed samples.
+Second, a model-aware intra-stage fusion uses a fused pipeline schedule to mitigate pipeline bubbles during training, thereby improving preparation for inference tasks.
+Here, a pipeline bubble refers to the idle time or inefficiency that occurs in pipeline-parallel training when some stages of the pipeline are waiting for others to complete their work, rather than performing computations.
+It doesn’t make a model less robust, but inefficient training caused by bubbles can indirectly reduce robustness.}

 \paragraph{Modified Decoding and Search Strategies} The methods that guide how LLMs select tokens to generate text also play a subtle but important role in balancing output quality and robustness.
 While standard approaches like greedy decoding (choosing the most probable token) or beam search are widely used, they often struggle under adversarial conditions or when generating diverse, reliable outputs \citep{beyer2025llmsafetyevaluationslackrobustness}.
 Despite their limitations, research has largely prioritized input- or output-level defences (e.g., prompt engineering, response filtering) over reimagining decoding itself as a primary robustness mechanism.
 This gap persists even as adversarial attacks exploit decoding weaknesses, such as using greedy search or Greedy Coordinate Gradient (GCG) \citep{kumar2025certifyingllmsafetyadversarial} to craft optimal input perturbations.
 The relative neglect of defensive decoding strategies may stem from practical hurdles, such as the computational complexity of altering core generation processes compared to simpler input/output interventions.